mhatoun/slay-the-week/README.md

 # Slay the Week

-This is a demo todo project created by Matt Hatoun.\
+This is a demo todo project that uses React and Lottie\
 Check it out at [slaytheweek.com](http://www.slaytheweek.com)